 – Alpha Doradus, the constellation’s brightest star, is a blue-white star around 169 light-years away whose magnitude varies between 3.26 and 3.30.
 It is actually a binary system comprised of a primary giant star and a subgiant star with an orbital period of around 12 years.

-– Beta Doradus is a Cepheid variable whose brightness varies from 3.45 to 4.05 magnitudes over a 9.842 day period.
+– Beta Doradus is a Cepheid variable whose brightness ranges from 3.45 to 4.05 magnitudes over a 9.842 day period.
 It is the second brightest star in Dorado, and is located around 1,050 light-years away from Earth.

 – Gamma Doradus, the third brightest star in Dorado, is a white dwarf around 66.2 light-years away with a visual magnitude of 4.25.
 It is the prototype of a type of star known as a Gamma Doradus variables, which are pulsating stars whose luminosity changes by less than a tenth of magnitude due to non-radial gravity wave oscillations.